As device usage converges, will there be a need for separate management of workstations and mobile devices? We think only one is necessary.

 Ultimately, workers want the freedom to use the devices — really, endpoints — of their choosing, and enterprises want to enable those endpoints for productivity as well as secure those endpoints to protect their proprietary data.

 This is not to be confused with support for Windows phone.
 As we’ve pointed out previously in our blog, the future of the platform is uncertain, and Microsoft has publicly announced that it is discontinuing support.

-Miradore is currently working to enhance Miradore Online by extending capabilities to include not only smartphones but laptops and desktops too — starting with those running Windows 10.
+Miradore has enhanced Miradore Online by extending capabilities to include not only smartphones but laptops and desktops too — including those running Windows 10.
 In this way, organizations of all sizes can deploy Miradore Online regardless of the employee’s choice of device, and enable you to have a complete view and remote management capabilities over your entire fleet from a single place.

 The free plan allows companies to enroll and register an unlimited number of devices, run security actions such as lock and wipe to protect lost devices, and remotely configure settings such as email or WiFi to save on setup costs.
 Location tracking, remote software deployment, and other premium features are available as an upgrade.